bernie-simon/stsci.distutils/README.txt

 this hook will add that path to `sys.path` so that modules in your package can be imported and used in setup.
 This can be used even if `packages_root` is not specified--in this case it adds `''` to `sys.path`.

-stsci.distutils.hooks.glob_data_files
-'''''''''''''''''''''''''''''''''''''
-Allows filename wildcards as understood by `glob.glob()` to be used in the data_files option.
-This hook must be used in order to have this functionality since it does not normally exist in distutils.

 stsci.distutils.hooks.version_setup_hook
 ''''''''''''''''''''''''''''''''''''''''